Operation Mongoose: Conclusions

 The Cuban Project, as with the earlier Bay of Pigs invasion, is widely acknowledged as an American policy failure against Cuba.
 According to Noam Chomsky, it had a budget of $50 million per year, employing 2,500 people including about 500 Americans, and remained secret for 14 years, from 1961 to 1975.
 It was revealed in part by the Church Commission in the U.S. Senate and part "by good investigative journalism."
 He said that "it is possible that the operation is still ongoing [1989], but it certainly lasted throughout all the '70s."

 Media portrayals

 In the Oliver Stone film JFK, Operation Mongoose is portrayed in flashback sequences as a training ground where, among others, Lee Harvey Oswald becomes versed in anti-Castro militia tactics.

+In the third season of Godfather of Harlem a fictional version of Operation Mongoose is shown as being based in New York and continuing to operate after the Kennedy assassination in collaboration with Cuban exile José Miguel Battle Sr..